-• d) Where the kick goes into touch the non-kicking team has the option to take a quick throw in preference to the free pass unless it has been touched by anyone other than a player.
+• g) Where the kick goes into touch, the non-kicking team has the option to take a quick throw in, in preference to the free pass, unless it has been touched by anyone other than a player a spectator (including coaches/replacements).
 It must be the same ball that was kicked into touch.
 For a quick throw-in, the player may be anywhere outside the field of play between the line of touch and the player's goal line.
 If the ball is brought back into the field of play, or players from the kicking team are in close proximity before the throw can be taken the referee should award a free-kick in accordance with the rules above.